francccisss/zensearch/README.md

 # latest RabbitMQ 4.0.x
 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management
 ```
-(Need to create a script to run each services)
+(Need to create a script to run each services for testing.)

 # Tools and Dependencies